Alleged Saudi role in the September 11 attacks: April 2016 – The 28 pages

+In 2017 a New York lawyer, Jim Kreindler, said that he had found "a link between Saudi officials and the hijackers."

 July 2016 – File 17

 In July 2016, the U.S. government released a document, compiled by Dana Lesemann and Michael Jacobson, known as "File 17", which contains a list naming three dozen people, including Fahad al-Thumairy, Omar al-Bayoumi, Osama Bassnan, and Mohdhar Abdullah, which connects Saudi Arabia to the hijackers.
 According to the former Democratic US Senator Bob Graham, "Much of the information upon which File 17 was written was based on what's in the 28 pages."